neovim/neovim/docs/configuration.md

 The `adapters` key is actually optional, as `<adapter configuration>` can be embedded within `<debug configuration>`, though this is not recommended usage.

-# Files and locations
+## Files and locations

 The above configuration object is constructed from a number of configuration files, by merging objects i specified order.

-In a minimal sense, the only file required is a `.vimspector.json` file in the root of your project which deinfes the [full configuration object][schema], but it is usually useful to split the `adapters` configuration into a separate file (or indeed one file per debug adapter).
+In a minimal sense, the only file required is a `.vimspector.json` file in the root of your project which defines the [full configuration object][schema], but it is usually useful to split the `adapters` configuration into a separate file (or indeed one file per debug adapter).